Domaine Barmès-Buecher - Mue 2021 (vin orange)

 5/5

-My very first orange wine, and what a pleasant surprise.
-A magnificent, intoxicating aroma of flowers and fruit, which doesn't really prepare you for what's to come on the palate.
-Enjoyed with spicy tapas, its tannins and bitters worked wonders.
-However, it didn't win unanimous approval around the table, perhaps being too divisive.
+My very first orange wine, and what a wonderful surprise.
+A magnificent, heady aroma of flowers and fruit, which doesn't really prepare you for what you'll find on the palate.
+Enjoyed with spicy tapas, its tannins and bitterness worked wonders.
+However, it didn't win unanimous approval around the table, perhaps because it was too divisive.

 See all reviews from this customer